sensu/sensu-docs/content/sensu-go/6.5/plugins/supported-integrations/ansible.md

 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

-The Sensu Ansible Handler plugin is a Sensu [handler][1] that launches Ansible Tower job templates for automated remediation based on Sensu event data.
+The Sensu Ansible Handler plugin is a Sensu [handler][1] that launches Ansible Tower job templates for automated remediation based on Sensu observability event data.

 {{% notice note %}}
 **NOTE**: The Sensu Ansible Handler plugin is an example of Sensu's auto-remediation integrations.